rhapsodic-legacy/agentic_AI/README.md

 ### 8) DevOps Incident Response System
 An **AutoGen** powered autonomous incident response system that detects issues, diagnoses root causes, implements fixes, and coordinates communication during outages.

+### 9) Legal Document Analyzer
+ A **LangGraph** powered state machine for analyzing legal documents, extracting key terms, identifying risks, and ensuring compliance.

+ *Disclaimer: This is for educational purposes only and not legal advice.*